DEPARTMENT.FACULTY

 shamsalig@yahoo.com

-Dr Shams Tabrez Khan, Associate Professor, obtained a PhD degree (2002) from Toyohashi University of Technology, Toyohashi, Japan and worked as Research staff at the National Institute of Technology and Evaluation, Kisarazu, Japan (2003-2008).
-He later joined JBIC (Japan Biological Informatics Consortium) and AIST (National Institute of Advanced Industrial Science and Technology, Tokyo) as Research Scientist (2008-2011).
-He took a position as an Assistant Professor at King Saud University, Riyadh, Saudi Arabia, in 2011 and continued there till he joined Aligarh Muslim University w.e.f.
-15th May 2017.
+Dr Shams Tabrez Khan (Professor), obtained a PhD degree (2002) from Toyohashi University of Technology, Toyohashi, Japan.
+He subsequently worked with leading research institutions in Japan, including the National Institute of Technology and Evaluation (NITE), the Japan Biological Informatics Consortium (JBIRC), and the National Institute of Advanced Industrial Science and Technology (AIST), Tokyo.
+He took a position of Assistant Professor at King Saud University, Riyadh, Saudi Arabia, in 2011 before joining Aligarh Muslim University in May 2017 as Associate Professor.
+He was promoted to Professor in May 2020.

-He has published more than 70 papers in peer-reviewed international journals and has presented his work at 15 international conferences.
+He has published more than 100 research papers in peer-reviewed international journals mostly in Q1 and has presented his work at more than a dozen International Conferences.
 He was also awarded a Japanese govt.
-Patent for discovering a novel carotenoid adonixanthin diglucoside.
-As a part of the Japanese govt. initiative to establish a national-level microbial culture collection (NBRC), Dr Shams successfully discovered many new genera and species from marine sediments.
+Patent.
+As a part of the Japanese govt. initiative to establish a national-level microbial culture collection (NBRC), Dr Shams successfully discovered many new bacteria genera and species from marine sediments.
 These strains are commercially available through several culture collections like CIP France (The Collection of Institut Pasteur) and DSMZ Germany.
-He recently published an invited chapter in Bergey’s Manual of Systematics of Archaea and Bacteria, an authoritative international source of information for bacterial classification and identification.
+He was invited to contribute chapter in Bergey’s Manual of Systematics of Archaea and Bacteria, an authoritative international source of information on microbial classsification.

-Dr Shams has worked on diverse projects, including designing a PHB-based solid-phase denitrification system, Cloning biosynthetic gene clusters, marine microbiology, microbial taxonomy, and developing a biosensor for Brucella, etc. Dr Khan has been granted a SPARC Project by the MHRD Govt. of India in collaboration with Utrecht University, the Netherlands.
+Dr Shams has worked on diverse projects, including designing a PHB-based solid-phase denitrification system, Cloning biosynthetic gene clusters, marine microbiology, microbial taxonomy, and developing a biosensor for Brucella, etc. Dr Khan has recieved a SPARC Project by the MHRD Govt. of India in collaboration with Utrecht University, the Netherlands.

 The major area of current research interest is Molecular microbiology and its applications, Marine bacteria and their biotechnological application, Alternative antimicrobials, Microbial taxonomy and culturing of unculturable bacteria, Plant microbiome and plant probiotics Nanomaterials and their applications as antimicrobial agents.